Performance Analysis for Wireless Localization with Random Sensor Network: Simulation Studies

-We observe that the MSE of the MHP network is nearly indistinguishable from that of the reference PPP network and remains bounded above by the theoretical PPP bound.
-This result indicates that when both the observation range $\R$ and the system noise parameter $\sigma$ are sufficiently large, the fusion center cannot distinguish between the observable processes induced by the PPP and the Type~II MHP.
-Consequently, the corresponding MSE curves appear almost identical, which confirms that the bounds established in Theorem~\ref{thm: CMSD and MSD} apply to a broader class of random sensor networks beyond the Poisson assumption, provided that both $\R$ and $\sigma$ are large enough.
+While the repulsive deployments lead to a more regular spatial configuration and thus improve the MSE performance compared to the uniform (HPPP) deployment, the MSE of both MHP networks remains close to that of the HPPP across all density levels.
+These results are consistent with the theoretical convergence result in Theorem~\ref{convergence_thm}, which implies that when both the observation range $\R$ and the system noise parameter $\sigma$ are sufficiently large, the fusion center cannot distinguish between the observable processes induced by the HPPP and the MHP.
+Consequently, the corresponding MSE curves appear almost identical, which confirms that the bounds established in Theorem~\ref{thm: CMSD and MSD} apply to a broader class of random sensor networks beyond the HPPP assumption, provided that both $\R$ and $\sigma$ are large enough.